2023 Bulgarian parliamentary election: Contesting parties and coalitions

-Coalitions that registered to take part in the 2023 parliamentary election could change its composition or name by 25 February 2023, while until 28 February, the candidate lists could be registered to the Electoral Commission.
+Coalitions that registered to take part in the 2023 parliamentary election could change its composition or name by 25 February 2023.
+Until 28 February 2023, the candidate lists could be registered to the Electoral Commission.

 Campaign

 Campaign slogans

-The following list present the official campaign slogans of some of the major parties contesting the Bulgarian parliamentary election:
+The following list present the official campaign slogans of some of the major parties that contested the 2023 Bulgarian parliamentary election:

 Constitutional powers of the President

-Some political parties in Bulgaria have accused President Radev of meddling in political affairs, as well as internal party politics, which is in breach of the constitutional duties.
-BSP specifically, have consistently accused President Radev and Caretaker Cabinet of allegedly meddling in internal party affairs.
-BSP sent an official complain to the OSCE and PACE alleging illegal meddling by the caretaker government and President in their internal politics, as well as the election campaign after an interview by Justice Minister Krum Zarkov criticising the party leadership.
-The PP–DB coalition has also accused the president of meddling after Radev called them the "parties of war" referring to their support of sending arms to Ukraine.

-ITN on the contrary believes that the president should have more powers compared to the current roles outlined in the constitution, even advocating for a transition to a presidential republic with ITN calling for a referendum to be held on the decision.
+PP, DB, and GERB have accused Radev of meddling in political affairs, as well as internal party politics, which is in breach of the constitutional duties.
+BSP have consistently accused Radev and the caretaker Second Donev Government of allegedly meddling in internal party affairs.
+BSP sent an official complain to the OSCE and PACE alleging illegal meddling by the caretaker government and president in their internal politics, as well as the election campaign after an interview by justice minister Krum Zarkov criticising the party leadership.
+The PP–DB coalition also accused the president of meddling after Radev called them "the parties of war" referring to their support of sending arms to Ukraine.
+ITN believes that the president should have more powers compared to the current roles outlined in the constitution, even advocating for a transition to a presidential republic with ITN calling for a referendum to be held on the decision.